hedera-dev/hedera-tutorial-demo-base-template/README.md

 1. Create a new git remote - e.g. new repo on Github
 1. `git rm remote` of the existing git remote (this repo)
 1. `git add remote` of the new git remote (your new repo)
+1. `npm install`
+1. Update the title and description in `README.md`
+1. Update the URL in `href` for the `<a />` tag surrounding the **Open in Gitpod** SVG button at the top of `README.md`
+1. If you have modified the prompt scripts
+   - Add instructions specific to how to answer the `main` script prompts to the `README.md` or wherever the tutorial text is published
+   - State how to answer based on the **portal flow** vs the **faucet flow**, at minimum
+   - Additionally, state any specific instructions pertaining to the tutorial
 1. Update `util/util.js` to edit values within `DEFAULT_VALUES`
    - `metricsHcsTopicMemo` to a preferred value
    - `metricsAccountId` and `metricsAccountKey` to an account dedicated to metrics logging
 1. Run `./init/06-metrics-topic.js`, then update values within `DEFAULT_VALUES`
    - `metricsHcsTopicId` to the topic that was just created
 1. Add new files necessary for your tutorial
-1. Add instructions specific to how to answer the `main` script prompts to the `README.md` or wherever the tutorial text is published
-   - State how to answer based on the **portal flow** vs the **faucet flow**, at minimum
-   - Additionally, state any specific instructions pertaining to the tutorial
-1. Update the URL in `href` for the `<a />` tag surrounding the **Open in Gitpod** SVG button at the top of `README.md`
 1. `git commit` and `git push` to your new git remote (your new repo)
 1. Follow the steps in "as a tutorial reader" above, and verify that the tutorial is functional in Gitpod.
+1. If there are are issue encountered on Gitpod that do not occur on your computer
+   - Investigate to find the underlying cause, adn fix it
+   - Then reiterate to test if this has been resolved

 ## Author